-There are some essential elements in web design without which even the best site will not be effective.
+There are some essential elements of a modern website without which even the best site will not be effective.
 And efficiency is the most important thing!

 Starting from free space and huge images, up to functional search and a clear “call to action”, these elements are exactly what users are waiting to get when it comes to a user-friendly website.

-But what are these elements, so highly prioritized in the design and how to use them correctly when creating a new project?
+But why are these elements so highly prioritized in the design, and how do you use them correctly when creating a new project?
 This is exactly what I would like to talk about in this article.

 Any experienced designer will tell you that space is one of the most important elements in the design because it determines the content and its readability.
 They’ve also learned how to use this tool in a way that they would hardly have seen ten years ago.
 This is especially true when it comes to creating a focus point for users because any piece of text or image will seem much larger in a free space environment.
 And don’t forget the sequence: similar elements should have similar spacing between them.